Skip to main content

 • Size limits and restrictions on the species that may be retained.

 All commercial fishing requires permission within the Marine Parks.
-This permission may be solely provided by DAF via a current Primary Commercial Fishing Licence or may require both DAF and the managing agencies permissions depending on the Great Barrier Reef Regulations 2019 and Great Barrier Reef Zoning Plan 2003 provisions.
+This permission may be solely provided by DPI via a current Primary Commercial Fishing Licence or may require both DPI and the managing agencies permissions depending on the Great Barrier Reef Regulations 2019 and Great Barrier Reef Zoning Plan 2003 provisions.
 Trawling does not require Marine Parks permission within the General Use Zone.
 Trolling, line fishing, limited spearfishing, netting, and trapping do not require a Marine Parks permit if conducted within General Use, Habitat Protection and Conservation Park Zones.
 There are some limitations on line, spearfishing trapping and collecting within Conservation Park Zones.
 There are also restrictions within Special Management Areas and Plans of Management.

 Harvest fisheries